 With a $179/£179 price tag, they're not the cheapest buds out there, nor are they the most expensive - but this is Bose we're talking about.
 As always with this brand, you can expect a premium product that oozes minimal style and a fantastic audio quality.
-Below I'll explain in more detail why the Sport Earbuds have earned themselves a spot on my round-up of the best workout earbuds.

 The Bose Sport Buds are available to buy now in three different colorways (blue, white or black) from most major retailers with an RRP of $179.99/£179.99.